tophtucker/bates/README.md

 `npm run bates -- bundle`
 Generate a bundle file from /src/main.js on the /dist folder, for when you want to deploy your code as a website.

+`npm run bates -- bundleSize`
+Generate an analysis of the bundle size.

 `npm run bates -- lib`
 Transpile the code from /src to /lib, for when you want to release the code as a npm package.